 This part is what controls the speed of your board.
 It’s essentially a receiver that connects to the motor and regulates its power output based on signals it receives from the remote in your hand.
 It’s the brain of the eboard.

 Be careful when you’re buying an ESC; most of the ESC’s on the market are designed for RC cars and other toys, not for a skateboard carrying a person.
 The cheap ESC’s you can pick up at any hobby store are dangerous for you, and for your board: they can’t handle the high currents and the heat generated by your motor.
 Be sure that you’re buying a quality ESC that’s made for skateboarding.
 Look at stores that specialize in DIY electric skateboarding, like this one.

 Ben Vedder’s VESC is a popular option for a lot of DIY’ers building their skateboards.
 It’s an ESC designed for specifically for DIY builds, and Vedder’s goal is to make the best ESC possible but making it open-source, so anybody can create updates for it.
 This does mean that there’s some programming required; it’s not a plug-and-play option like most controllers you can buy.
 Vedder claims that the programming is simple, and new users shouldn’t be intimidated.
-Whether this is a good choice for you depends on why your building your board yourself.
-If your doing it because you a natural DIY-type who loves this sort of project, using the VESC might add an extra layer of fun for you.
-If your only doing this to save yourself some money, you may not like the added hassle of having to program your controller.
+Whether this is a good choice for you depends on why you’re building your board yourself.
+If you’re doing it because you a natural DIY-type who loves this sort of project, using the VESC might add an extra layer of fun for you.
+If you’re only doing this to save yourself some money, you may not like the added hassle of having to program your controller.

 Transmitter and Receiver